-The interior of both the nave and the chancel was initially covered with a wooden ceiling, while the apse was probably covered with a conch.
-They were illuminated by small windows with semicircular finials, spalyed on both sides.
-A sophisticated, stepped portal in the southern wall of the nave was also semicircular, with the corners of the external step formed in a concave form with bumps at the ends, while the corners of the internal step were given the form of a shaft.
-The portal’s archivolt was originally based on capitals resembling inverted bases.
+The entrance to the nave led through a semicircular, sophisticated, stepped portal in the southern wall, which corners of the external order were formed in the form of a concave with springers at the ends and bumps, while the corners of the internal order had the form of a roller.
+The portal archivolt was originally based on capitals resembling inverted bases.

+The monument is currently located in the outskirts of Szprotawa.
+The terrain around it has increased by about 0.5 meters since the Middle Ages, so the proportion of the building changed.
 The main block of the church has survived in the state of the Middle Ages, the only change is the sacristy added from the north and the southern porch.
 Unfortunately, most of the window openings were widened, and the medieval ceilings over the nave and the chancel did not survive.
 A sandstone Romanesque portal, unfortunately with heavily damaged jambs, still leads to the church.
 The three windows in the apse and the bricked up northern window in the presbytery are also primary.
 Inside, the Romanesque baptismal font and the late Gothic altar deserve attention.

 Kozaczewski T., Wiejskie kościoły parafialne XIII wieku na Śląsku, t.
 2, Wrocław 1994.

 Świechowski Z., Architektura na Śląsku do połowy XIII wieku, Warszawa 1955.